AFlyingCar/CardMayhem/HELP.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>Current Wild Cards<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<

 >>> X2Multiplier ---->	Multiplies all card values the user recieves by two.
-This is the only card that
+This is the only card that works
-												works continuously after use.
+			continuously after use.
 However, it does not go back into the deck after use.

 >>> MasterSpark	---->	Subtracts 10 points from the opposing player's score.

 >>> AceTo11	---->	Changes the values of all ace cards in the player's hand to eleven.

 >>> DeckSwap	---->	Allows the player to swap their deck with the cpu, or to grab 5 new cards from
 			the main Deck.
 If the player decides to grab 5 new cards from the main Deck, then their current deck will be put at the bottom of the main Deck.
-This cannot be reversed.
-This is the only Wild Card which cannot be used by the CPU.
+This cannot be reversed and is the only wild card which cannot be used by the CPU.

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>Face Card Values<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<

 >>> Ace		---->	Worth one point.

 >>> Jack	---->	Worth eleven points.

 >>> Queen	---->	Worth twelve points.

 >>> King	---->	Worth thirteen points.